Voice of America: Changes during the second Trump administration

 Mass layoffs forced many VOA journalists on J-1 visas to leave the U.S. within 30 days of losing their jobs.
 In July, referring to former VOA employees, Lake told the right-wing Real America's Voice media channel that "If you overstay your visa, ICE is going to find you."

 In late August 2025, the Trump administration announced further reductions, paring the staff to 108 persons.
 Two areas that are not being eliminated are Farsi-speaking staff and those in its Office of Cuba Broadcasting division.

 On August 29, Lake announced on social media that all but about 100 VOA employees would receive layoff notices.
 From broadcasting in 49 languages daily to 360 million people, as of that date, VOA broadcast in only four languages (Persian, Mandarin, and the Afghan languages Dari and Pashto).
+In February 2026, RFA announced the resumption of service to China, Tibet, North Korea and Myanmar citing "private contracting with transmission services."
+Mandarin content was online only while Tibetan, Uyghur, Korean and Burmese content aired over short- and medium-wave radio frequencies.

 Subsequently, 532 full-time VOA employees received layoff notices.
 However, on September 30, the district court ordered the layoff suspended and the defendants to provide information, including a plan to restore VOA as a reliable and authoritative news source by October 14.
 In its order, the court noted the "concerning disrespect" the defendants had shown toward its earlier orders that it said "would more than support a trial on civil contempt."

+In 2026, The New York Times reported that VOA "ran stories that appeared to violate the law that mandates unbiased coverage".
+It highlighted a January 2026 article published by VOA in Chinese that praised Trump in glowing terms, cited his dubious claim of ending eight wars, featured a photoshopped image of Trump in front of an American flag imposed on a world map, and did not feature opposing views of the president.

+Kari Lake's leadership at USAGM, which oversees Voice of America (VOA), faced criticism for alleged resource cuts and restrictions on VOA Persian amid U.S.-Iran tensions.
+Critics accused Lake of appointing controversial figure Ali Javanmardi, a former activist and VOA journalist described as divisive and accused of personal biases, to lead or oversee the Persian service as senior adviser.
+In early 2026, VOA Persian staff alleged editorial interference under Javanmardi, including alleged bans on mentioning Reza Pahlavi or related protester chants against the regime, with claims of reprimands or blacklisting for violations.

+On March 6, journalist Ahmad Batebi claimed he was fired after confronting Javanmardi over alleged censorship of protester support for regime-change motivations.
+On March 23, VoA journalists filed suit against Javanmardi and other Trump appointees, claiming they were interfering with VoA editorial decisions in violation of law.